serokell/blog-posts/Typed Template Haskell/article.md

 ""
 ```

-Should you need to explicitly convert between the old and new types, you may pattern match directly on `Code` or use the following functions:
+Should you need to explicitly convert between the old and new types, you may pattern match directly on `Code` or use the following functions from [Language.Haskell.TH](https://hackage.haskell.org/package/template-haskell-2.18.0.0/docs/Language-Haskell-TH.html#t:Code):

 ```hs
 liftCode :: m (TExp a) -> Code m a